Tom Bombadil: Adaptations

-Bombadil is absent from Peter Jackson's The Lord of the Rings film trilogy; Jackson explained that this was because he and his co-writers felt that the character does little to advance the story, and including him would make the film unnecessarily long.
+Along with the adventures in Crickhollow, the Old Forest, and the Barrow-downs, Bombadil is omitted from Peter Jackson's interpretation of The Lord of the Rings.
+Jackson explained that this was because he and his co-writers felt that the character does little to advance the story, and including him would make the film unnecessarily long.
 Christopher Lee concurred, stating the scenes were left out to make time for showing Saruman's capture of Gandalf.

 Bombadil has appeared in other radio and film adaptations.
 He was played by Norman Shelley in the 1955–1956 BBC radio adaptation of The Lord of the Rings, a performance that Tolkien thought "dreadful"; in his view even worse was that Goldberry was announced as his daughter and Willowman "an ally of Mordor (!!)" (his emphasis).
 He was portrayed by Esko Hukkanen in the 1993 Finnish miniseries Hobitit.
 He appeared, too, in the 1979 Mind's Eye recordings, where he was played by Bernard Mayes, who also voiced Gandalf.

 He was included, along with Goldberry and the Barrow-wight, in the 1991 Russian adaptation of The Fellowship of the Ring, Khraniteli.

+Tom Bombadil is portrayed by Rory Kinnear in the second season of The Lord of the Rings: The Rings of Power.

-Although Tom Bombadil was not portrayed in Ralph Bakshi's or Jackson's films, a Tom Bombadil card exists in The Lord of the Rings Trading Card Game by Decipher, Inc. (part of the trilogy's merchandise).
+Although Bombadil was not portrayed in Ralph Bakshi's or Jackson's films, a Tom Bombadil card exists in The Lord of the Rings Trading Card Game by Decipher, Inc. (part of the trilogy's merchandise).
 The model portraying Bombadil on this card is Harry Wellerchew.

-Tom Bombadil is an NPC in the MMORPG game The Lord of the Rings Online, serving as a main character in Book 1 of the epic quests.
+Bombadil is a non-player character in the MMORPG game The Lord of the Rings Online, serving as a main character in Book 1 of the epic quests.

-Tom Bombadil appears as a playable character in the LEGO The Lord of the Rings and The Hobbit video games.
-Tom Bombadil has no impact in the main story for either game, as the games are direct adaptations of the Peter Jackson films rather than the original novels, but he later appears as an unlockable character in the Middle Earth hub world and can be used in free-play mode.
+Bombadil appears as a playable character in the LEGO The Lord of the Rings and The Hobbit video games.
+He has no impact in the main story for either game, as the games are direct adaptations of the Peter Jackson films rather than the original novels, but he later appears as an unlockable character in the Middle Earth hub world and can be used in free-play mode.
+He appears, too, on a "God" type card in the Magic: The Gathering expansion The Lord of the Rings: Tales of Middle-earth.

-The 1969 Harvard Lampoon novel Bored of the Rings parodies Bombadil as "Tim Benzedrine", a stereotypical hippie married to "Hash-berry".
+The 1969 Harvard Lampoon novel Bored of the Rings parodies Tom Bombadil as "Tim Benzedrine", a stereotypical hippie married to "Hash-berry".
+One of his songs is rewritten as: